OnGridSystems/CryptoniaPokerContracts/README.md

 ### After crowdsale end
 After the last phase ends you can disconnect Crowdsale from the token (remove minting privileges given before).
 ```
-Token.delMinter(Crowdsale.address)
+Token.adminDelRole(Crowdsale.address,"minter")
 ```

 ### Post-ICO state
 * the token is still mintable.
-To continue minting you should add new minter.
+To continue minting you can grant minting permissions to the new entity - extarnal account or contract.

 ## Authors
 * OnGrid Systems: [Site](https://ongrid.pro), [GitHub](https://github.com/OnGridSystems/)